Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Acknowledgments

 \section{Acknowledgments}

-This research was performed using the advanced computing service provided by the University of Zagreb University Computing Centre - SRCE.
+This research was carried out using the advanced computing service provided by the University of Zagreb University Computing Centre - SRCE.
 This research was supported by the Croatian Science Foundation under the project number IP-2022-10-2962 (I.M., B.M. and D.V.).
+M.B. has been partly supported by the National Science Foundation via grants NSF DMS-2208219 and NSF DMS-2205695.